xrdocs/multicast/_tutorials/2021-03-23-introduction-to-multicast.md

 ## Introduction to packet replication

 This is the first blog spot of the new series and will cover the most important part, which is how is multicast replicated.
-In the following link [https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-1-understanding-packet-buffering/][PlDb] you can find information about packet buffering and how is unicast traffic scheduled on ncs5500.
+In the following link [Packet buffering](https://xrdocs.io/ncs5500/tutorials/ncs5500-qos-part-1-understanding-packet-buffering/) you can find information about packet buffering and how is unicast traffic scheduled on ncs5500.

 ## NCS 5500 System Architecture